azmozaffari/ATS/README.md

 ## Importance of Calibration for Medical Image Classification
+Figure 1: Confidence output of skin anomaly detection model.
+Before calibration, the confidence of the model is high for both correctly and misclassified samples.
+After applying calibration, the network keeps the confidence of correctly classified samples high while decrease the confidence of misclassified samples.
+More details can be found in paper https://www.catalyzex.com/paper/arxiv:1810.11586
 ![alt text](1-Figure1-1.png)

-More details can be found in paper https://www.catalyzex.com/paper/arxiv:1810.11586

 ## Code
 This sample code is provided to support post-priocessing calibration for TS and ATS methods.
 The code is written for combination of DenseNet and CIFAR100 dataset.